mattermost/mattermost-plugin-playbooks/docs/administrator-guide/installation-and-activation.md

 ## Activating Mattermost Incident Management for Cloud Deployments

-Mattermost Incident Management is included in the Mattermost Cloud workspace but needs to be activated prior to use.
+Mattermost Incident Management is included in the Mattermost Cloud workspace and is enabled by default.